dsschneidermann/gatsby-dennis-s/src/posts/2019-07/12-azure-iothub-edge-module-activity/post.md

 return twins.Result.Count;
 ```

-This works for devices that are implemented using the IoT Hub SDK to send data.
+This works for devices that are using the IoT Hub SDK to send messages.

 ## Azure IoT Edge device activity

 IoT Edge modules have their own identities with separate twins from the parent devices.
 The device twin is therefore not updated with the activity from any of the modules.
 To account for this, we have to do some more work.

-We're going to write a general method in our `IothubManager` class so that devices along with their latest activity are returned whether they are Edge devices or not, and we're going to allow the user of the method to query by specific module name or restrict the query by passing `lastActivityTime >= ...` like we did before.
+We're going to write a general method in our `IothubManager` class so that devices along with their latest activity are returned whether they are Edge devices or not.

+We're also going to allow the user of the method to query by specific module name or restrict the query by passing `lastActivityTime >= ...` like we did above.

+Let's get to it:

 ```csharp
 // Queries to selects only the properties we need from twins